 Whether you’re planning an event or hosting one, event budgets are about as critical as it gets.

 Before you start creating your event budget, there’s a lot of research to be done.
 You have to look into similar past event budgets to see where you over or underspent.
 You’ll want to find the right venue, confer with your clients or management, and, of course, nail down your expense list.

 But before you do any of that, we have a few top event planner budgeting tips that can help make the budgeting experience much easier.

 - Think staffing and venue first.
 The two largest expenses of any event are usually staffing and venue costs.
 That’s why it makes sense to find and start negotiating with venue options as soon as possible.
 You also need to ensure you won’t be stuck spending thousands on staffing agencies at the last minute to staff your event.
 So make sure you have a staffing plan in place (more on this later).

 - Reach out to vendors and entertainment to work out pricing well in advance.
 Another huge expense that can make or break an event is entertainment and catering costs.
-Many event planners use Angie’s List or Punchbowl to find reputable catering, decor, and other vendors in advance, and negotiate prices and secure better deals.
-It’s much the same with the entertainment as well.
+Many event planners use Angie’s List or Punchbowl to find reputable catering, decor, and other vendors in advance and negotiate prices to secure better deals.
+It’s much the same with entertainment as well.

 - Leverage keynote speakers and staff for a social media boost!
 If you manage to secure your speakers early, include social promotion in their contract to post about your event on social media.
 After all, it pays to use every marketing method at your disposal.
 Take advantage of the free promotion.